OPEnSLab-OSU/Loom_Auxiliary/README.md

 - If you need only some dependences
   - Open the 'Dependencies_Individual' folder
   - Unzip the dependencies you need and move their contents to the Arduino libraries folder

+## Note

+If you are having issues compiling, make sure none of the library folder contain a a folder of the same name.
+If so, move the contents of the nested folder into the outer folder.